skarmach/getdata-005-courseproject/README.md

 DAT <- read.csv("tidydata-agg-csv.txt")
 ```

+The code has a ```setwd()``` at the top to set my working directory.
+You may need to change that to your working directory if you want to check the code out.
+This script requires that the samsung data be present in the same directory.
+You can simply unzip the downloaded data into the working directory and it will create a directory there called "UCI HAR Dataset".
+This script will simply work with this directory.

 ###tidydata-csv.txt
 This is the clean data file with data still at the most granular form.

 ###tidydata-agg-csv.txt
 This is the clean data file with data aggregated (mean) by subject and activity.

+###CODEBOOK.md
+This is the description of variables in the data files.
+It refers to few of the files (listed below) that come as part of the original downloaded.
+This is done to avoid duplication of effort.

+###features.info
+It describes the features for with data is collected.
+Each feature appears as a column in the data file.